Graduate Funding Overview

 Does it matter if I’m a full-time or part-time student?

 Yes, it does.
 Most awards for graduate study, both internal and external, are only for full-time graduate students.
-There are a very few internal awards for part-time study; there are almost no external awards for part-time study.
+There are very few internal awards for part-time study; there are almost no external awards for part-time study.

 Why shouldn’t I sign up for a fee-based scholarship search service?